LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### For keyboard users only

 As focus became stuck, I felt it only fair to give you a machanism that will allow you to escape the focus trap and gain a bit of freedom.
 Simply use accesskey and <kbd>8</kbd>.
-This will advance your focus to an otherwise hidden `<button>` which is also redundant, iot won't do anything other than appear once you use the accesskey shortcut.
+This will advance your focus to an otherwise hidden `<button>` which is also redundant, it won't do anything other than appear once you use the accesskey shortcut.

 ##### How to find

-The only way you will reliably find this particular failure is by using a keboard or an alternative input device that uses the keyboard API.
-Thorough testing with a keyboard, in both directions (forwars and backwards), opening and closing every discloure widget, interacting with every control and any intteractive children they have using a combination of <kbd>Tab</kbd>, <kbd>Shift</kbd> and <kbd>Tab</kbd> or indeed arrow keys (up, down, left and right), as that is still "focus" and if in any case, there is absolutely no way to get out, by closing with a control (such as a `<button>,` close with <kbd>Esc</kbd> or move focus out using conventional or instructed keys such as <kbd>Tab</kbd>, or arrows, etc, then you have found a failure.
+The only way you will reliably find this particular failure is by using a keyboard or an alternative input device that uses the keyboard API.
+Thorough testing with a keyboard, in both directions (forwards and backwards), opening and closing every discloure widget, interacting with every control and any interactive children they have using a combination of <kbd>Tab</kbd>, <kbd>Shift</kbd> and <kbd>Tab</kbd> or indeed arrow keys (up, down, left and right), as that is still "focus" and if in any case, there is absolutely no way to get out, by closing with a control (such as a `<button>,` close with <kbd>Esc</kbd> or move focus out using conventional or instructed keys such as <kbd>Tab</kbd>, or arrows, etc, then you have found a failure.
 Don't be tempted to click outside the element, as that's obviously not a sufficient technique, this is wholly about users of a keyboard and the users with alternative input devices that use the keyboard API, such as switches, sip and puff, voice and mouth sticks, etc

 ##### Solution

 It's super easy for me to solve this one as I simply listened for presses of <kbd>Tab</kbd> and then added the `preventDefaultMethod()` in JS, so I just prevent that particular function from firing when the site is fixed.
-Out in the wild when you find this, it's likely to be as straightforward, once you identify it, try to unpick it a little by doing the following:
+Out in the wild when you find this, it's unlikely to be as straightforward, it could be all manner of things causing the issue, the most likely suspect is something wrong with the site's JavaScript.

-* Determining whether there is a way for mouse/touch users to get out
-* If there is a button that works for mouse/touch users, why does it not work for keyboard users?
-Could it be it's not actually focusable, or is the site's roving tabindex or focus trapping implemented poorly
-* Can you get out with a mouse, by cliking outside and if you can, is that absolutely the only way to exit the element of move focus to another?
-* Are there any errors in the DOM, does that number increase each time you attempt to leave the element?
-* Does focus just become stuck for no obvious reason (like our example)?

-Once you have a decent idea of why you cannot close the item or move focus from it, just provide as much info as you can, to the site owners.
-You don't really have to be explicit as to the why it is happening, just focus on the fact it is happening and tell them why it cannot.
-Your solution will likely be "Ensure the close button is both focusable and in the focus order when the element is open" or words to that effect for disclousre and/or some composite widgets, whereas for something else, like an item on the main page, it may just be "Ensure that keyboard focus can both advance to the element from its previous interactive sibling and advance focus to its next interactive sibling"